-It is important for organisations to look at what is the most sustainable collection method for their area, demographics, the set up and ongoing service costs as well as taking into account any relevant current legislation.
+It is important for organisations to look at what is the most sustainable collection method for their area, demographics, the setup and ongoing service costs as well as taking into account any relevant current legislation.

-An important tool has been number of FAQs, provided on our Council website and given to our administration staff to answer queries that arise.
+An important tool has been a number of FAQs, provided on our Council website and given to our administration staff to answer queries that arise.

 The supply of compostable liners has been crucial to ensure ongoing public participation in the scheme.
 It has also been vital to promote information, by outlining what happens to waste, people are able to appreciate the benefits to their local community as well as cost savings.